-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the job description communicated via the CDCK intranet for a sample of current employees to determine that documented job descriptions were in place for each employee sampled to define the skills, responsibilities, and knowledge levels required for particular jobs, and were communicated to employees through the CDCK intranet.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the job description repository to determine that job descriptions were communicated to employees through the CDCK intranet during the period.
 No exceptions noted.
-CC1.3.3 Management reviews position descriptions annually and makes updates, if necessary.
-Inspected evidence of management's review of the job description for a sample of current employees to determine that management reviewed the job description assigned to each employee sampled during the period and made updates, if necessary.
+CC1.3.3 Management reviews job descriptions semi-annually and makes updates, both to the job descriptions and to the organizational chart, if necessary.
+Inquired of the IT associate regarding review of job descriptions to determine that management reviewed job descriptions semi-annually and made updates, both to the job descriptions and to the organizational chart, if necessary.
 No exceptions noted.
+Inspected evidence of management's review of job descriptions for a sample of positions to determine that management reviewed job descriptions during the period for each position sampled.
+No exceptions noted.
 CC1.3.4 An ISMC has been established and meets quarterly to formulate and guide CDCK's strategy and manage security risks.
 Inspected the ISMC meeting agenda for a sample of quarters during the period to determine that an ISMC was established and met during each quarter sampled to formulate and guide CDCK's strategy and manage security risks.
 No exceptions noted.
-CC1.4 COSC alignment wit) Principle 4: The entity demonstrates h objectives. a commitment to attract, develop, an d retain competent individuals in CC1.4.1 New employee hiring procedures are in place to guide the hiring process and include verification that candidates possess the required qualifications to perform the duties as outlined in the job description.
+CC1.4 - COS alignment wit SO Principle 4: The entity demonstrate hobjectives. es a commitment to attract, develop, a and retain competent individuals in CC1.4.1 New employee hiring procedures are in place to guide the hiring process and include verification that candidates possess the required qualifications to perform the duties as outlined in the job description.
 Inspected the hiring and onboarding procedure to determine that new employee hiring procedures were in place to guide the hiring process and included verification that candidates possessed the required qualifications to perform the duties as outlined in the job description.
 No exceptions noted.
 CC1.4.2 Documented job descriptions are in place to define the skills, responsibilities, and knowledge levels required for particular jobs, and are communicated to employees through the CDCK intranet.
-Inspected the job description communicated via the CDCK intranet for a sample of current employees and a sample of employees hired during the period to determine that documented job descriptions were in place for each employee sampled to define the skills, responsibilities, and knowledge levels required for particular jobs, and were communicated to employees through the CDCK intranet.
+Inspected the job description for a sample of positions to determine that documented job descriptions were in place to define the skills, responsibilities, and knowledge levels required for each position sampled.
+No exceptions noted.
+Inspected the job description repository to determine that job descriptions were communicated to employees through the CDCK intranet during the period.
 No exceptions noted.